✨ Use Apollo Client with SvelteKit #

 is where we

 bring in the data from the server endpoint.
-This, export let
+The rest of the block is everyday JavaScript you would

-you would see in other frameworks.
+see in other frameworks.

 The rendered content is in the third block.
 You can see a few Svelte features here: